LaLiga Logo

 Liga Nacional de Fútbol Profesional Logo 1984

 The emblem represents a monogram in a geometric style.
 Essentially, it includes an abbreviation of the most significant words: you can see “L” (Liga), “P” (Primera, Profesional), and “F” (Fútbol).
 A diagonal line is drawn at “L,” making it look like a triangle, while “P” is merged with “F” and is above the horizontal bars.
 But from a design perspective, this construction cannot be called a monogram: it’s too “technological.”
-The business atmosphere is diluted only by the football ball located in the corner – at the junction of the letters “L” and “F.” All elements are placed in a vertical rectangle with a black frame, extended downwards.
+The business atmosphere is diluted only by the football in the corner at the junction of the letters “L” and “F.” All elements are arranged within a vertical rectangle with a black frame that extends downward.

 1993 – 2016